-The main shrine buildings
+Nikko main shrine buildings

-Right behind the gate, there are main buildings of the complex: the Haiden Pavilion (praying hall), the Ishinoma Hall (made of stone, former corridor), the Ieyasu Tokugawa mausoleum, and the treasure trove of precious objects.
+Right behind the gate, there are the main buildings of the complex: the Haiden Pavilion (praying hall), the Ishinoma Hall (made of stone, former corridor), the Ieyasu Tokugawa mausoleum, and the treasure trove of precious objects.
 In the inner sanctuary, there is the most sacred place of the Tosho-gu.
 The halls have dedicated the spirits of Ieyasu and two other of Japan’s most influential historical personalities: Toyotomi Hideyoshi (called by the Tokugawa Ieyasu “the most powerful man of Japan”), and Minamoto Yoritomo (the first shogun in Japan).
 This part is inaccessible to visitors.

 The Ieyasu mausoleum itself is located at the end of a 200-meter rocky path that leads through the old, cryptomeria forest.

-TOKUGAWA Ieyasu – the Great Shogun
+Tokugawa Ieyasu – the Great Shogun

 Tokugawa Ieyasu is undoubtedly one of the most outstanding figures in Japanese history.
 He lived from 1543 to 1616.
 He founded the Tokugawa Shogunate dynasty, was recognized as a great unifier of the state.
 In the years 1598-1603, he was part of the five-person old council, where (as a regent) he was the most powerful of them.
 The power struggle led in 1600 to the most powerful battle in the feudal history of Japan.
 In the battle of Sekigahara, there were over 160 thousand warriors involved.